-Of course, that doesn’t mean you should avoid it.
+Of course, popularity doesn’t mean you should avoid the baby name Noah.
 In fact, there are plenty of great reasons to use a Top Ten – or even the #1! – name.

 Another Old Testament name, Asa means healer in Hebrew.
 It sounds like Ace, a modern favorite that mixes references to tennis, World War II heroes, and playing cards.

 That makes Asa a traditional pick with a cool, current vibe.
-And while you might argue that Asa isn’t nickname-proof – hello, Ace? – it still belongs with names like Noah.
+And while some might argue that Asa isn’t nickname-proof – hello, Ace? – it still belongs with names like Noah.

 Actors like Asa Butterfield make a convincing case that the name wears well.
 If you love the idea of Noah, but want something far less common, Asa might hit exactly the right mark.